foxbunny/vanilla-todo/README.md

 the use of forms APIs to represent the entire application sate entirely in the DOM.

+## NOTICE

+No frameworks were invented in the making of this app.

 ## Running the example

 The example file, `index.html` can be opened in your browser normally without